-Domain Tools continually checks and archives a thousand webpages per day to capture ads, images, and other critical resources.
-In addition, its WhoIs web service helps to provide internet users complete website information such as the domain name’s owner identity and contact information.
+Domain Tools continually checks and archives a thousand web pages per day to capture ads, images, and other critical resources.
+In addition, its WhoIs web service helps to provide internet users with complete website information such as the domain name’s owner identity and contact information.

 Brand agents, trademark attorneys, and domain investors rely on Domain Tools in the investigation and defense against potential trademark and domain name scams.

 iTools is more than just an alternative Wayback machine website.
 It’s also a website analyzer courtesy of the popular Alexa tools.
 Aside from allowing you to access screenshots and the coding structure of a site, iTools can be used to analyze a specific website’s data such as: